opensafely/ADHD-Pre-and-Post-Covid/analysis/README.md

 * Table_3_are_prescribed_ADHD_medication_in_ADHD_group - The file displays the prevalence including counts of patients that have taken ADHD medication in the population of patients of with ADHD diagnosis code.

 ## User defined outputs
-In this section, all outputs are curated by the user
+In this section, all outputs are curated by the author

+*